Terms & Conditions

-These Terms are governed by the law of the place where the Owner is based, as disclosed in the relevant section of this document, without regard to conflict of laws principles.
+These Terms are governed by the law of the place where the Owner based, as disclosed in the relevant section of this document, without regard to conflict of laws principles.

 Exception for European Consumers

-However, regardless of the above, if the User qualifies as a European Consumer and has their habitual residence in a country where the law provides for a higher consumer protection standard, such higher standards shall prevail.
+However, regardless of the above, if the User qualifies as a European Consumer and has their habitual residence in a country where the law provides for a higher consumer protection standard, much higher standards shall prevail.

 Venue of jurisdiction

-The exclusive competence to decide on any controversy resulting from or connected to these Terms lies with the courts of the place where the Owner is based, as displayed in the relevant section of this document.
+The exclusive competence to decide on any controversy resulting from or connected to these Terms lies with the courts of the place where the Owner based, as displayed in the relevant section of this document.